 Both the persona and the ego are completely neutral.
-It is when the ego starts identifying exclusively with the persona that the we are in trouble because this means we become cut off from the self, which is the archetype that unifies the conscious and unconscious mind of the individual.
+It is when the ego starts identifying exclusively with the persona that we are in trouble because this means we become cut off from the self, which is the archetype that unifies the conscious and unconscious mind of the individual.

-The process of integrating the anima & animus and identifying with/operating from the self, is known as the process of indviduation.
+The process of integrating the anima & animus and identifying with/operating from the self is known as the process of individuation.
 Spiritually, it is referred to as ‘Soul Alchemy.’
 Without an ego this process would not be possible.

 Jung believes that we are born with an imprint of the collective unconscious, which is how ancient archetypes make sense to us.
 Our own unconscious mind (which we tap ever night while dreaming) is a direct channel to the collective unconscious.

 The Animus and Anima

 The soul itself is androgynous.
-In a culture where men are raised to assimilate a traditional male role, his female soul qualities are repressed but ‘live’ in his unconscious as the anima archetype.
+In a culture where men are raised to assimilate a traditional male role, their female soul qualities are repressed but ‘live’ in their unconscious as the anima archetype.
 The same is true for a woman who is conditioned to only express traditionally feminine qualities and who has to repress her masculine soul part, which then lives in her unconscious as the animus archetype.